 Another example is perhaps more concerning.
-In the Krkonoše Mountains, Czechia, in an upper river basin of the river Elbe, tourists build hundreds of rock cairns within a few days.
+In the Krkonoše Mountains, Czechia, in an upper river basin of the river Elbe, tourists are capable of building hundreds of rock cairns every few days.
 Once the first rock cairn appears, other people copy.
 They take stones directly from the river basin where the European bullhead, classified as a vulnerable species in Czechia, spawns.
 Furthermore, many threatened insect species also lay their eggs underneath river stones.
 The removal of such river stones destroys any chances of these eggs surviving.

-As I see it, one of the most important reasons for not building rock cairns is the direct contradiction of such activities with the Leave no Trace principle of visiting wilderness areas.
+In my opinion, one of the most important reasons for not building rock cairns is the direct contradiction of such activities with the Leave no Trace principle.
 The whole point of wilderness areas is that they are, to a degree, undisturbed by humans, or at the very least, less disturbed than the majority of inhabited places.
 We visit these places because of their increasing rarity, and to appreciate their naturalness and how they look without human intervention.
 I just want to enjoy nature in the most undisturbed state possible.
 Why do humans always feel that they have the right to leave their mark?
 Why, oh why, can we not just leave it alone?